jkeefe/workshops/module-build-a-chatbot/README.md

 Your App should look like this:
 ![Facebook App Settings](./images/fb_app_setup.png)

+One more Facebook Setting to deal with:

+- From the left-hand rail on the Facebook developer page, click `+Add Product`
+- Pick the Facebook Login _icon_
+- Next click the "Facebook Login" _text_ in the left-hand rail
+- Go back to the Dexter tab and copy the "Valid OAuth Redirect URI"
+- Back to Facebook, paste it into the "Valid OAuth Redirect URIs"
+- Click Save Changes

+Almost there!

 - Back to the **Dexter** tab
     - Click Next
     - Click Authenticate